0x0raman/Products-API/README.md

 # Products API

 #### API https://products-api-0e0v.onrender.com

+NOTE: Render spins the service back up whenever it next receives a request to process.
+Spinning up a service takes up to a minute, which causes a noticeable delay for incoming requests until the service is back up and running.

 ## Environment Variables

 To run this project, you will need to add the following environment variables to your .env file located at /products-api/.env